-He received his B.A. in Political Science with Pre-Law Concentration from the University of New Orleans in 2007, and his M.A. in Political Science from the University of New Orleans in 2013.
-His Ph.D. is expected in the fall of 2018.
+He received his B.A. in Political Science with Pre-Law Concentration from the University of New Orleans in 2007, an M.A. in Political Science in 2013, and his Ph.D. in 2019.

-From 2001 to 2015, while obtaining his degrees, he worked full-time as a paralegal doing complex civil litigation, trial, and appellate work in the legal fields of tortious injury, family law (child custody and divorce), corporate formation and transactions, U.S. Securities and Exchange Commission and U.S. Internal Revenue Service corporate filings, residential and corporate real estate transactions and foreclosures, immigration matters, Qui Tam actions arising under the U.S. False Claims Act, medical malpractice and healthcare law.
+From 2001 to 2015, while earning his degrees, he worked full-time as a paralegal doing complex civil litigation, trial, and appellate work in the legal fields of tortious injury, family law (child custody and divorce), corporate formation and transactions, U.S. Securities and Exchange Commission and U.S. Internal Revenue Service corporate filings, residential and corporate real estate transactions and foreclosures, immigration matters, Qui Tam actions arising under the U.S. False Claims Act, medical malpractice and healthcare law.